EmilRamsvik/Digital-Garden/content/Economics/Investing.md

 - Probably the smartest thing to do is to invest in index funds.
 - Great investing can be described in one word: *asymmetry*.
 You are looking for the greatest possible outcome with the smallest amount of risk.
 You need to stack great investment strategies on top of each other.  - Graham Weaver
 - "The smartest guys in the room..."
+- "They mistook leverage for genius" - Steve Eismna